ayrwag/cs-study-guides/README.md

 # cs-study-guides
-A repository of my CS course study guides
+A repository of my CS course study materials at UIUC